-Treatment to get you into remission takes about five weeks, sometimes a bit longer.
+Treatment to get you into remission takes about 5 weeks, sometimes a bit longer.
 Being in hospital that long can be really difficult at times.
-If you're struggling to cope, try and talk to your friends, family, doctors and nurses.
+If you’re struggling to cope, try and talk to your friends, family, doctors and nurses.
 It’s important not to bottle up your feelings otherwise your might end up finding it hard to cope.
 Drugs you may be given include:

 Central nervous system therapy

-Chemo given as tablets or into the blood can reach most places in your body.
+Chemotherapy given as tablets or into the blood can reach most places in your body.
 But it isn’t good at getting into the brain or spinal cord (called the central nervous system or CNS).
 So you’ll be given treatment into the fluid that goes around the CNS to target any leukaemia cells that might be hiding there.
 This is called CNS therapy.

 CNS therapy is given during remission induction treatment (to get rid of the leukaemia) and continues right until the end of maintenance therapy.

-Chemo is given into the fluid, called cerebrospinal fluid or CSF, around your spinal cord.
+Chemotherapy is given into the fluid, called cerebrospinal fluid or CSF, around your spinal cord.
 Drug treatment given into the CSF is called intrathecal therapy.

 Most people don’t have side effects after having intrathecal methotrexate.
 But occasionally it can cause headaches, dizziness, tiredness or blurry vision for a few hours.
 Rarely other side effects like seizures (fits), weakness of your arms or legs and changes in how awake you are can happen.
 But these almost always go away completely and you can still have the intrathecal injections in the future.